giis-uniovi/qacover/README.md

 ![Example of a summary report](docs/image-index.png)
 where:
-- %: Total percent coverage (number of coverage rules covered divided by total number of coverage rules generated).
+- %: Total percent of coverage (number of coverage rules covered divided by total number of coverage rules generated).
 - qrun: total number of query evaluations.
 - qcount: number of different queries that have been evaluated.
 - qerror: number of queries that have not been evaluated because some error.